-The monkeys are not really interested in you but remember that they are wild cheeky animals so the park asks you to stick to the following rules.
+The monkeys are not really interested in you but remember that they are wild, cheeky animals, so the park asks you to stick to the following rules.

-- Don’t look them into the eyes
+- Don’t look them in the eyes

-- Don’t smile, showing your teeth is a form of aggression.
+- Don’t smile; showing your teeth is a form of aggression.